fkinos/ffkkinos.com/content/wiki/recursive-iterative.md

 +++

-Recursive functions get their name from the fact that they're defined on terms of themselves, that is, they call themselves inside their definition.
+Recursive functions get their name from the fact that they're defined on terms of themselves, that is, they call themselves inside their own definitions.

-But even though some function might be recursive the algorithm it implements by be effectively iterative.
+But even though some function might be recursive the algorithm it implements might be effectively iterative, meaning that it's as efficient as ordinary loops while having a more understandable recursive definition!

 Let's see how this work while implementing factorial in code, here will be using [Lisp](/wiki/lisp) but the concept should apply to pretty much all languages.

+## Factorial Example

+We will define two functions that compute the factorial of some number, both of them will be recursive, in the sense that they call themselves, but one of them will implement a recursive algorithm and the other one will implement a iterative algorithm.

+Let's take a look at the recursive algorithm first!
 ```
 (define (fact n)
   (if (<= n 1)